Also see:

 When fixing tiling and slating to mansard roofs (75° or steeper) and dormers:

-- all tiles and slates should be fixed in accordance with manufacturers requirements and BS 5534
+- all tiles and slates should be fixed in accordance with the manufacturer's requirements and BS 5534

 - all tiling and slating should be laid over battens and counter battens, secured to the sheathing board in line with vertical supports